 - Pre-recorded content

 Are you camera conscious?
 Do you get chills whenever you are spotlighted?
 Do not worry.
-If you do not want to go live, you can record your video in advance, edit it as per your need and then post it on your page.
+If you do not want to go live, you can record your video in advance, edit it as needed, and then post it on your page.
 This is another wonderful way to connect with readers on a personal level.
 Though it will not be an interactive session, you can still talk about a lot of things like the inspiration behind writing a book, the plot of the book, etc.

 3. Join Facebook Groups